Demo & Examples

 A deployed 3-router OSPF topology with DHCP pools — all created from a single natural language prompt.

-Watch devices appear in Packet Tracer in real-time as the HTTP bridge sends commands one by one.
+Watch devices appear in Packet Tracer in real-time as the HTTP bridge streams commands to the MCP Control Center extension.

 See how an AI agent (VS Code Copilot or Claude) uses MCP tools step by step to build a topology.